CasperSocio/CasperSocio/README.md

 ### Hi there 👋

+My name is **Casper Tollefsen** and I'm a web-developer from Norway.

+Visit my Hashnode blog at [blog.casperdesign.no](https://blog.casperdesign.no)

+## Languages

+- TypeScript
+- JavaScript
+- CSS
+- Sass
+- HTML

 <!--
 **CasperSocio/CasperSocio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.